ciellie/eNews/README.md

 - `author`
 - a many-to-many relationship with Articles

-## Journalist

-A Journalist can:

-- create newsletters
-- edit their own newsletters
-- delete their own newsletters
+Journalists can create and manage their own newsletters.

-## Editor

-An active Editor can manage newsletters according to the application's permissions.
+Editors can manage newsletters according to the application's permissions.

-## Reader

-A Reader can view newsletters.
+Readers can view newsletters.

-Frontend newsletter page:
+Frontend route:

 ```text
 /newsletters/